AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/items.md

 >id="ajo_exd_item_custom_attributes"
 >title="Define the custom attributes"
 >abstract="Custom attributes are specific attributes tailored to your needs that you can assign to a decision item.
 They are created in the decision items' catalog schema.
 This section only displays if you have added at least one custom attribute to the catalog schema."
->additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/experience-decisioning/decision-items/catalogs.html" text="Configure the items catalog"
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/experience-decisioning/decision-items/catalogs.html" text="Configure the item catalog"

 Start by defining the decision item's standard and custom attributes :